 Body and Biology.

 In terms of diet, there is so much information it’s hard to know where to go.
-Traditional medicine systems that are still very much in use such as Ayurvedic medicine from India, Thai traditional medicine and Chinese medicine think of food as medicine and generally suggest variations in diet according to your constitutional type, age and environment; in other words it depends on context.
+Traditional medicine systems that are still very much in use such as Ayurvedic medicine from India, Thai traditional medicine and Chinese medicine think of food as medicine and generally suggest variations in diet according to your constitutional type, age, health and environment; in other words it depends on context.
 Some modern theories suggest varying diets dependent on blood type and ancestral history.
 My own experience of exploring this suggests some of this information combined with personal trial and error is helpful.
-In my personal case as someone of O blood type, Scottish/Irish ancestry living in the chilly UK I feel good on warming slightly spicy cooked foods (curries, stews, soups), some meat, loads of greens and plenty of fruit and vegetables; I can’t eat a salad until it’s 25 degrees plus, which means I mainly don’t eat them unless in hotter climes.
-Someone else may suggest a vegan raw food diet and also do fine on that – go figure.
+In my personal case, as someone of O blood type and Scottish/Irish ancestry living in the chilly UK, I feel good on warming slightly spicy cooked foods (curries, stews, soups), some meat, loads of greens and plenty of fruit and vegetables; I can’t eat a salad until it’s 25 degrees plus, which means I mainly don’t eat them unless in hotter climes.
+That said, someone else may suggest a vegan raw food diet and do fine on that – go figure – so some personal experimentation is key.
 Some science suggestions for cellular regeneration: green foods, fish, poultry (or other protein source), nuts, seeds, berries and ginger root as good options to support cellular renewal.

 In addition there is scientific evidence that intermittent fasting (minimum 24 hours) slightly stresses cells which can both make them more resilient and stimulate regeneration (autophagy).
-This is also something that seems to have been understood in traditional medicine systems historically and some religions use it as a means to build mental fortitude, self control and resilience.
+This is also something that seems to have been understood in traditional medicine systems as physiologically beneficial, and some religio/cultural practices use it as a means to build mental fortitude, self control and resilience.

 Stress reduction: prolonged stress can damage your cells and weaken your immune system .
-The science shows that stress can reduce telomeres which are the protective casings at the end of DNA stands which can lead to cell death or inflammation which speeds up ageing and can cause other health issues.
+The science shows that stress can reduce telomere length, telomeres are the protective casings at the end of DNA strands, which can lead to cell death or inflammation which speeds up ageing and can cause other health issues.
 Sometimes life is hard and circumstances beyond our control can create stress.
 So what is in our control ?
 Essentially our response to these stressors.
 You’ve no doubt noticed that different people can respond variously to the same external stressor illustrating that many circumstances are not inherently stressful, it’s our perception of them that creates the stress.
-This is a big subject that I’ll cover more in another article, but perhaps the most effective DIY method of understanding and changing our responses is meditation/mindfulness practice or other practices where we have to actually notice and feel what is happening within us both physically and mentally during stress giving us a chance to explore other options.
+This is a big subject that I’ll cover more in another article, but perhaps the most effective DIY method of understanding and changing our responses is meditation/mindfulness practice or other practices where we have to notice and feel what is happening within us both physically and mentally during stress, thereby creating an opportunity to explore other behavioural choices.
 What we can learn in these practices can radically change how we perceive ‘problems’ and how real or not they are.
 Exercise can relieve stress symptoms, but understanding ourselves better and our responses to circumstances will better help cut many issues at the root .

 Social and Physical Environment ; the physical environments we inhabit and the people we are with make a huge difference to how we feel, stress levels and overall health.
 Finances will determine a fair amount of what physical environment we can afford to live in, but many of us have choices up to a point.
-Our work environment will clearly also count.
+Our work environment will clearly also count as we likely spend a lot of time there.
 If possible we need to avoid environments of high air and/or noise pollution, both of these take their toll both biologically and on our nervous system.
 Beyond that, some of us prefer to live or work in the buzz and social/cultural life of the city, others of us crave somewhere we can listen to the birds and some green space nearby and to work at home or outdoors; it likely depends on age and disposition.
 Access to transportation and healthy food sources will also make a difference.

 Mind and Neuroscience.

-Biological, psychological and neurological health are not separate subjects as can be seen in some of the issues linked above.
-When it comes to the mind, philosophically speaking, what we think, say and do is what we become.
+Biological, psychological and neurological health are not separate subjects as can be seen in the issues listed above.
+When it comes to the mind, philosophically speaking, what we think, say and do repeatedly builds our character and is what we become.
 This statement was given to me by a Yoga teacher as a simplified brief summary of karma or the law of cause and effect if you prefer.
-As socially and culturally conditioned beings, how aware really are we as to the origins of our motivations, thoughts, speech and actions?
-Given that our lives are literally determined this way, the origins and process of our thoughts , words and actions are surely worthy of investigation.
+As socially and culturally conditioned beings, how aware really are we as to the origins of our motivations, thoughts, speech and actions and where they will lead us?
+Given that our lives are literally determined this way, the origins and process of our thoughts, words and actions are worth our investigation.
 Meditation or other self reflective practices as well as learning on the job by living as consciously as possible can all help.
-If we keep think/say/doing what we’re habitually doing, we’ll keep getting what we’re getting and going where we’re going; it depends if we’re happy with what we’re getting and where we’re heading.
+If we keep thinking/saying/doing unconsciously and habitually, we’ll keep going the same way; it depends if we’re happy with our current direction.

 Remarkably (to me) neuroscience is the physical correlation of these more existential and philosophical statements.
-In simple terms what we can say is that the structure of the brain and nervous system is largely created , and the neurological connections wired, in response to to our environment and experiences.
-Neurologically and biologically we reflect our behaviour and experiences.
+In simple terms we can say that the structure of the brain and nervous system is largely created , and the neurological connections wired, in response to to our environment and experiences.
+Neurologically and biologically we physically and physiologically reflect our behaviour and experiences.

-While our neurological wiring gets set up to a degree in our early life, it is always changing and adapting to our environment and new experiences: neuroplasticity.
+While our neurological wiring gets set up to a degree in our early life, it is always changing and adapting to our environment, new experiences and behaviours: neuroplasticity.
 Neuroplasticity continues through life, though age does make change a little slower and harder.
-The stereotype of an older person becoming more habitual, rigid and fixed does perhaps hold some truth; but is it inevitable?
+The stereotype of an older person becoming more habitual, rigid and fixed can become true; but is it inevitable?
 Is it true that ‘the leopard can’t change it’s spots’ or as the Chinese reputedly say ‘dynasties may come and go but a person’s nature doesn’t change’?
 Can we change and if so how much ?

 Perhaps some essence of our nature remains stable but perceptions and behavioural change are certainly possible according to neuroscience; and our brains and neurological wiring can literally structurally change.
-Neuroscientists have been keen on plugging meditators into brain imaging devices which have definitively illustrated short and long term neurological change in practitioners according to regularity of practice and the following changes in perceptions of self and life’s events.
-This applies to all of life; anything we practice or change consistently will become part of our neurological architecture.
-This is hopefully inspiring, that we can literally change after some initial force of will to set the momentum of change in the direction that we want to go.
+Neuroscientists have been keen on plugging meditators into brain imaging devices which have definitively illustrated short and long term neurological change in practitioners according to regularity of practice and the following changes in perceptions of self and life’s events and therefore potentially behaviours.
+This applies to all of life; any perspective or behaviour we practice or change consistently will also become part of our neurological architecture.
+This is hopefully inspiring; we can literally change after some initial force of will to set the momentum of change in the direction that we want to go.

 Supporting Me.